james-priest/100-days-of-code-log-r2/OO-JavaScript.md

 Since JavaScript is also an object oriented programming language, objects in JavaScript can also have properties.

 **Why do we need properties when we have public fields** Encapsulation is one of the pillars of object oriented programming language.
-Properties provide encapsulation. **If you use public fields you cannot control what is assigned and returned from that public field.**
+Properties provide encapsulation.
+If you use public fields you cannot control on what is assigned and returned from that public field.

-In the example below we have an Employee object with `age` public field.
+In the example below we have an employee object with age public field.
 There is nothing stopping us from setting the age value of the employee object to 1000.
 Using properties you can control on what values can be assigned.
 You can also use properties to create just read-only or write-only properties.

 ```js
 function Employee(age) {